Carbon Offset: What does it mean?

 - Voluntary Carbon Standard: This program aims to offer rigorous evaluation but without some of the overwrought bureaucratic overhead of the previously mentioned standard.

-Wind power is a great alternative to coal when it comes to generating electricity.
+Wind energy is a great alternative to coal when it comes to generating electricity.
 In environmental terms, wind farms put out 96 to 98% less carbon emissions than coal-based power plants.

 This project aims to operate 21 wind turbines to generate 36GWh per year which will result in a carbon emissions reduction of 33 000 tonnes a year.
 That is roughly equivalent to the carbon emissions amount generated by 2000 UK households every year.

-By funding the Ghandi wind power project, carbon offset participants are bringing about a very real reduction in carbon emissions, not just for right now but also for the decades ahead.
+By funding the Gandhi project, carbon offset participants are bringing about a very real reduction in carbon emissions, not just for right now but also for the decades ahead.
 By helping countries around the world, verified carbon offset projects accelerate the transition to sustainable energy and with it, all its long lasting advantages.

 In addition to the obvious environmental benefits, this project brings some fairly significant social impact to the table: